With Higuain quiet, Chelsea falls to 4-0 loss at Bournemouth

 Josh King scored either side of a superb solo strike from David Brooks before Charlie Daniels added a fourth, with all of Bournemouth’s goals coming in the second half at Vitality Stadium.

-This humiliating result for Chelsea followed a 2-0 loss at Arsenal, leaving the team hanging on to fourth place on goal difference ahead of the Gunners in the race for Champions League qualification.
+This humiliating result for Chelsea followed a 2-0 loss at Arsenal and dropped the team out of the top four — behind the Gunners on goals scored — in the race for Champions League qualification.
 A rejuvenated Manchester United side is only two points further back in sixth.

 Higuain made his debut for Chelsea in an FA Cup win over second-tier Sheffield Wednesday on Sunday but this was his first real test in English soccer.
 He was substituted in the 65th minute having failed to take a shot.